jamesstidard/love-ecs/README.md

 ### Parent Component
-The `ecs.Component.Parent` is currently the only bundled component with Love ECS.
-Love ECS will look for this Component on entities it encounters and will use it to drive the `world.children(entity_uid)` which can be useful to access in your Systems.
+The `ecs.Component.Parent` is currently the only bundled component with Rune ECS.
+Rune ECS will look for this Component on entities it encounters and will use it to drive the `world.children(entity_uid)` which can be useful to access in your Systems.